RTEMS/rtems-docs/c-user/user_extensions.rst

 already run on another processor before the thread start extension is actually invoked.

-This extension is invoked in forward order with thread dispatching disabled.
+The thread start extension is invoked in forward order with thread dispatching disabled.

 Thread Restart Extension
 ------------------------